umuo/gemini-fullstack-langgraph-quickstart/README.md

 <img src="./agent.png" title="Agent Flow" alt="Agent Flow" width="50%">

-1.  **Generate Initial Queries:** Based on your input, it generates a set of initial search queries using a Gemini model.
+1.  **Generate Initial Queries:** Based on your input, it generates a set of initial search queries using an OpenAI compatible model.
-2.  **Web Research:** For each query, it uses the Gemini model with the Google Search API to find relevant web pages.
+2.  **Research:** For each query, it uses the configured model to generate research content (extensible with search APIs).
-3.  **Reflection & Knowledge Gap Analysis:** The agent analyzes the search results to determine if the information is sufficient or if there are knowledge gaps.
-It uses a Gemini model for this reflection process.
+3.  **Reflection & Knowledge Gap Analysis:** The agent analyzes the research results to determine if the information is sufficient or if there are knowledge gaps.
-4.  **Iterative Refinement:** If gaps are found or the information is insufficient, it generates follow-up queries and repeats the web research and reflection steps (up to a configured maximum number of loops).
+4.  **Iterative Refinement:** If gaps are found or the information is insufficient, it generates follow-up queries and repeats the research and reflection steps (up to a configured maximum number of loops).
-5.  **Finalize Answer:** Once the research is deemed sufficient, the agent synthesizes the gathered information into a coherent answer, including citations from the web sources, using a Gemini model.
+5.  **Finalize Answer:** Once the research is deemed sufficient, the agent synthesizes the gathered information into a coherent answer with citations.

 ## CLI Example